 Regardless, Yosemite visitors starting off in the Bay Area will find quite a few ways to get to the park and surrounding environs.
 Here are some of the more popular options.

 The best – and perhaps quickest – way to get from San Francisco to Yosemite is to simply hop in a car and drive.
 Whether you have your own car or are renting one from San Francisco International Airport, you’ll want to head about three hours east to Mariposa for the best route into the park.

 From SFO, get on southbound US 101, then take CA 92 East to I-580 before getting on I-5 South.
-Then, proceed to CA-99 South in Merced before continuing on CA-140E to 6th Street in Mariposa.
-From there, you can establish your basecamp by staying at a hotel such as the family-friendly Mariposa Lodge or head up CA-140 a little further to stay at the quirky Yosemite Bug Rustic Mountain Resort in Midpines.
-Stay in a cabin for a family-friendly experience, complete with your own kitchen and views of Yosemite’s beautiful forests.
+Then, proceed to CA-99 South in Merced before continuing on State Highway 140 into Mariposa.
+From there, you can establish your basecamp by staying at a hotel, vacation rental or Bed and Breakfast.

 From Mariposa the closest entrance is on CA-140, or the Arch Rock Entrance.
 This also the lowest elevation of the all the entrances to the park meaning it typically offers the best driving condition in the winter.
 Explore those options on our road conditions and resources page.
 As always, weather can be a major factor in travel into Yosemite National Park – especially in winter – so check road conditions before and during your trip.

 If your ultimate destination is Yosemite Valley, the closest airport is the Merced Regional Airport.
 This airport is smaller than Fresno but offers $39 return flights from Oakland International Airport and less overall driving time to the Valley.
 It’s a great option for any travelers coming from the bay area.